kuvaus/dependabot-group-merge-approve-action/README.md

 #### Merge dependabot pull requests individually as they come

-If you want to just automatically merge all dependabot pull requests individually as they come  (no combining), you can use this workflow:
+If you want to just automatically merge all dependabot pull requests individually as they come  (no combining), you can use this workflow.
+Note that the action runs on `pull_request_target` meaning it will run automatically on each pull request.